Special Educational Needs and Disabilities improvement journey

 Each Clinical Commissioning Group should provide a Designated Medical Officer (DMO) or Designated Clinical Officer (DCO) for SEND.
 The DCO/DMO plays a key role in implementing and embedding the Special Educational Needs and Disabilities (SEND) reforms and in supporting joined up working between health services, local authorities, and other SEND partners.

 Yorkshire and Humber Health and Care Partnership (formerly Vale of York CCG) have opted for a hybrid model of Associate DCO (ADCO) and a DMO for special educational needs and disability (SEND).
-Louise Wootton is the ADCO and Dr Sally Smith, who is a consultant paediatrician at York Hospital, is the DMO.
+Please note: this information was created in 2021 and at the time was accurate.
+This may not be the case in the current day.

 The purpose of these roles is to support health colleagues across the Clinical Commissioning Group (CCG) and the local health providers to ensure children and young people 0 to 25 with SEND have the right health support to achieve the best outcomes they possibly can.
 The DCO role is a key element in supporting the Health Service in its implementation of the Children’s and Families Act 2014.